-Attendance Allowance is a non taxable weekly benefit for people over 65 who need looking after because of an illness or disability.
+Attendance Allowance is a non taxable weekly benefit for people people over state pension age who need looking after because of an illness or disability.

 For more information download our Attendance Allowance factsheet [PDF]